AndyMc3000/lawn-genie-ci-milestone-4/README.md

 #### <br> ####
 <hr>

 Testing of the LawnGenis store was completed using the below headings.
-A detailed testing document can be seen <a href="readme/readme-assets/testing.md"><strong>Here</strong></a>
+A detailed testing document can be seen <a href="readme/testing/lawngenie-testing.md"><strong>Here</strong></a>

 #### Testing Headings ####
-1. Manual Testing
+1. Test User Accounts
 2. User & Client stories Testing
 3. Code Validation
-4. Device Testing
+4. Manual Testing
 5. Browser Testing
 6. Bugs Discovered

 #### [Back To Top ^ ](#top-of-page) ####